Goro Akechi: Development

 Akechi's character design was created by Shigenori Soejima.
 Early in development, the creative team decided he was going to be a detective but was unsure on how suspicious he would look or what role he would play in the story, with one early suggestion being that he was Makoto Niijima's brother.
 Eventually, the team decided to make him look well-behaved with a cheerful personality, with an unbuttoned collar button, loose tie, and messy hair.
 His main color is white to contrast with Joker's black color scheme.
 He also wears black gloves, though at one point, the creative team believed it would give him away as the group's traitor.
 His Phantom Thief outfit contains a mask resembling a tengu to give him a condescending appearance, while his outfit was kept formal to resemble an officer.

 For Persona 5 Royal, due to Akechi's initial polarizing reception, Kazuhisa Wada noted the difficulties in making sure he seemed true to his character during the third semester.
 The new events where Akechi socializes with Joker were made to expand on his character and appeal to the audience that disliked his original take.
 His new battle dialogue was initially "wilder", but because Wada and Daiki Ito found Hoshi's voice acting too strong, he was asked to re-record.
 Late in development, the art team suggested giving Akechi different character portraits, including his default stern expression, as a way for him to show his "true" self around the Phantom Thieves and especially Joker.
 Other than Joker, Akechi does not care for anyone else, which is exemplified in how he scolds Sumire Yoshizawa for missing her attacks.
 Wada also stated that other than a rival, Akechi is also considered a deuteragonist.

 Akechi's first Persona is Robin Hood, a "hero of justice" who matches his "superhero" image.
 His second Persona is Loki, who has a dazzle camouflage pattern likened to World War I battleships to disguise from enemies, as well as horns similar to leucochloridium parasites to make its origins less clear.
+This also displays how Akechi's true nature has been hidden from the player throughout the game.
 In Persona 5 Royal, during the game's third semester, Akechi gains Hereward as his Ultimate Persona.

 Robbie Daymond (pictured in 2019) voiced Akechi in the English version.

 Akechi is voiced by Sōichirō Hoshi in Japanese and Robbie Daymond in English.
 Hoshi described Akechi as a high school detective and a "pleasant young man", but notes that these traits do not define him.
 Daymond was surprised by the impact of his character.
 Revisiting the game following recording, Daymond found it surreal due to how he kept looking about Akechi's character, finding him fun to play.